Dynamedia/oc-responsecache-plugin/README.md

 ** WORK IN PROGRESS - NO NOT USE **

 This plugin generates static files from PHP responses.
-These files can be served directly by your web server without need to invoke PHP for some requests.
+These files can be served directly by your web server without the need to invoke PHP for some requests.

 This is PHP done efficiently - We don't want to waste resources re-generating the same content over and over again.
 It's both computationally and environmentally expensive.